IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/how-to-create-frontend-plugin.md

 }
 ```

-There are no abstract methods in the `Frontend` class, but some methods, like the lifecycle ones,
+There are no abstract methods in the `Frontend` class, but some methods, like the lifecycle ones
-are good to consider implementing.
+(see below), are good to consider implementing.

 #### Frontend lifecycle methods